gocd/gocd-ecs-elastic-agent/docs/elastic_agent_images.md

 $properties | Out-File "c:\gocd-agent\config\autoregister.properties" -Encoding "default" -append
 ```

-**Note:** GoCD agent supports only `Little-endian` encoding.
+**Note:** GoCD agent supports only little-endian encoding.
 Please make sure that generated file has valid encoding.

 Refer to the bootstrap script template [here](https://github.com/gocd/gocd/blob/master/buildSrc/src/main/resources/gocd-docker-agent/docker-entrypoint.sh) to understand what is necessary for the image to be a GoCD agent docker image.
-To look for the bootstrap script for a particular container image of your choice, check one of the docker agent image repositories [here](https://github.com/gocd?utf8=%E2%9C%93&q=docker-gocd-agent).
+To look for the bootstrap script for a particular container image of your choice, check one of the docker agent image repositories [here](https://github.com/gocd?q=docker-gocd-agent).